-- → The dust spot within the [○] is erased. - Click on another part of the image to continue erasing dust spots within the displayed image. - To erase dust in another part of the image, click the button clicked in step 4 again to cancel dust erasure processing and perform the operation again from step 3. - When the dust spot cannot be erased, [\infty] is displayed. - Return to the main window.
+- The dust spot within the [O] is erased. - Click on another part of the image to continue erasing dust spots within the displayed image. - To erase dust in another part of the image, click the button clicked in step 4 again to cancel dust erasure processing and perform the operation again from step 3. - When the dust spot cannot be erased, $[\mathbf{N}]$ is displayed.

+Return to the main window.

+?
 Additional information

-- Click several times when dust spots are not erased completely Where unwanted dust spots are not erased even after performing step 5 once, they may be erased completely when you click several times - Mainly spots of dust can be erased with the repair function Spots of dust can be erased with the repair function.
+- Click several times when dust spots are not erased completely Where unwanted dust spots are not erased even after performing step 5 once, they may be erased completely when you click several times. - Mainly spots of dust can be erased with the repair function Spots of dust can be erased with the repair function.
 You may be unable to erase lines of dust.
-In this case, use the copy stamp function (p.90). - The dust-erased image can be reverted to its original condition at any time
+In this case, use the copy stamp function (p.89). - The dust-erased image can be reverted to its original condition at any time

 A dust-erased image is displayed or printed as a dust-erased image.
-However, since the dust on the image is not actually erased, you can the Dust Delete/Copy Stamp tool palette or performing the "Re-Editing an Image" procedure (p.97).
+However, since the dust on the image is not actually erased, you can always revert to the original image by clicking the [[]][]]] button in the Dust Delete/Copy Stamp tool palette or performing the "Re-Editing an Image" procedure (p.95).

-- Printing dust-erased images You can print as a dust-erased image by printing it in DPP. - The image becomes a dust-erased image when converted and saved
+Printing dust-erased images

+You can print as a dust-erased image by printing it in DPP.

+The image becomes a dust-erased image when converted and saved

-The dust-erased RAW image actually becomes a dust-erased image when converted to a JPEG or TIFF image and saved (p.95).
+The dust-erased RAW image actually becomes a dust-erased image when converted to a JPEG or TIFF image and saved (p.93).